Murkguy/TheMurk/5E Creative Commons/Rules/Progression.md

 ### Channel Divinity

 If you already have the Channel Divinity feature and gain a level in a class that also grants the feature, you gain the Channel Divinity effects granted by that class, but getting the feature again doesn’t give you an additional use of it.
 You gain additional uses only when you reach a class level that explicitly grants them to you.
-For example, if you are a cleric 6/paladin 4, you can use Channel Divinity twice between rests because you are high enough level in the cleric class to have more uses.
+For example, if you are a priest 6/oathbound 4, you can use Channel Divinity twice between rests because you are high enough level in the priest class to have more uses.
 Whenever you use the feature, you can choose any of the Channel Divinity effects available to you from your two classes.

 ### Extra Attack

 If you gain the Extra Attack class feature from more than one class, the features don’t add together.
-You can’t make more than two attacks with this feature unless it says you do (as the fighter’s version of Extra Attack does).
-Similarly, the warlock’s eldritch invocation Thirsting Blade doesn’t give you additional attacks if you also have Extra Attack.
+You can’t make more than two attacks with this feature unless it says you do (as the soldier’s version of Extra Attack does).

 ### Unarmored Defense